Zanatticus/FPGA-AES-Accelerator/Project_Update_Final/AES_AXIS_HLS_Optimized/README.md

 Each consecutive row of optimizations builds upon the previous optimizations.
 Since it's more important for encryption/decryption to be fast, reducing latency was prioritized in our hardware optimizations.

 Below are more detailed explanations of what each optimization entails.
-Since the baseline optimization is a combination of automatic optimizations made by Vitis and HLS Pipelining to get rid of Initiation Interval violations, it has been omitted.
-Important to note is the addition of `LOOP_TRIPCOUNT` directives for `PERFORMANCE` directive optimizations.
+Since the baseline optimization is a combination of automatic optimizations made by Vitis and HLS Pipelining to remove Initiation Interval violations, it has been omitted.
+Important to note is the addition of `LOOP_TRIPCOUNT` directives to each variable tripcount loop in the source code for `PERFORMANCE` directive optimizations and synthesis summary convenience.
 - expandKey: Added `BIND_STORAGE` directives to make sbox, rsbox, and Rcon all 2 port ROMs.
 Also an array partition for the temporary array `t`, a performance directive for the first loop within the function, and a pipeline directive for the second loop.
 - subBytes: Added a loop unroll directive.
 - createRoundKey: Added a pipeline directive to the second loop within the function.